-Research interests: Parkinson's disease, synaptic endocytic dysfunction, mechanisms for GBA-mediated cognitive dysfunction in Parkinson's disease
+Research interests: Parkinson's disease, synaptic endocytic dysfunctions in Parkinson's disease, auxilin and GBA mutations in Parkinson's disease.

-2. Mechanisms for GBA-mediated cognitive dysfunction in PD: Mutations in GBA that encodes glucocerebrosidase 1 which lead to accumulation of glycosphingolipids, is the most common genetic risk factor for PD.
+- Role of Lipid Dyshomeostasis in Cognitive Dysfunction of Parkinson's Disease: A large proportion of PD patients suffer from cognitive dysfunction, though the mechanisms are still elusive.
+Lipid dyshomeostasis has been implicated in a growing number of cognitive disorders, envisaging its contribution to cognitive dysfunction associated with PD.
+Mutations in GBA gene that encodes glucocerebrosidase 1 leading to accumulation of glycosphingolipids, is the most common genetic risk factor for PD.
 Cognitive dysfunction is more prevalent and severe in PD patients with GBA mutations.
-Here, we propose to use our well-established mouse model of GBA mutations with PD phenotype (Gba/SNCA) to decipher the mechanisms for cognitive decline in PD.
+We are using well-established mice models of Gba mutations with PD phenotypes to decipher the role of lipid dyshomeostasis in cognitive dysfunction of PD.

 Hobbies: Trekking, biking